Notice: This page requires JavaScript to function properly.

 product_descriptions:

-Thus, we've created a database and two tables in our cloud database.
-Now, anyone can connect to this database and retrieve the necessary data, or insert new data, and so on.
+So, we've created a database and two tables in our cloud database.
+Now, anyone can connect to this database and retrieve the necessary data, insert new data, and so on.

-Let's check if everything is done correctly and retrieve all the information from the user_phones and product_descriptions tables:
+Let's verify if everything was done correctly and fetch all the information from the user_phones and product_descriptions tables:

 And the second one:

-In this chapter, we created the necessary database and also created and populated two tables in this database.
-We did this in order to connect to these databases from our EC2 instance in the next chapter, see that the data is stored in the cloud, and retrieve this data from the EC2 instance.
+We created the required database and also created and populated two tables within this database.
+We did this to connect to these databases from our EC2 instance in the next chapter, see that the data is stored in the cloud, and retrieve this data from the EC2 instance.

 Everything was clear?